stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

   repeated Unsubscribe unsubscribes = 2;
 }
 ```

-The definition for responses is simply the object itself:
+The definition for responses is the `Data` object itself:

 ```protobuf
 message SyncResponse {